B0bbyB0livia/trademed/INSTALL.md

 This option will require new accounts to have a PGP public key saved.
 It will also change the user registration form to have a PGP field.
 Optional, default false if omitted.

+`ENABLE_SUPPORT_TICKETS` -
+Optional, default no. This will display a support link in the navigation bar to a basic ticketing system.
+Admin users can only communicate with buyers and vendors using tickets.
+Admin users can't use messaging.
+Enable this when running a multi-vendor site.

 ### Initial starting the application (market)

+Verify the docker-compose.yml file using ```docker-compose config``` with the working directory being where the file is stored.

-Run `docker-compose up` in the directory containing the docker-compose.yml file.
+Run `docker-compose up` in the same directory containing the docker-compose.yml file.
 This will start two docker instances - the application and the database instance.

 #### Setup the database